K40Nano/K40Nano/README.md

 Plotters
 ---

 The primary way to interact with with the API though is through the plotters.
 This is modelled after old pen plotters from which the `LHYMICRO-GL` encoding is derived.
-As such the it is the best, simpliest, and most natural way to interact with the K40.
+As such it is the best, simplest, and most natural way to interact with the K40.

 Plotters have:
 * open()